opravil-jan/resource-space/plugins/api_upload/readme.txt

 Parameters:
 key=[string]            auth key
-userfile=[@file]        set the file path resourcetype=[integer]  the Resource Type archive=[integer]       archive status (default 0 active) collection=[integer]	collection to upload to
+userfile=[@file]        set the file path fileurl=[string]		optional alternative to posting a file filename=[string]		specify a new filename for the uploaded file resourcetype=[integer]  the Resource Type archive=[integer]       archive status (default 0 active) collection=[integer]	collection to upload to